Art Prize

 Aamås also presented sculptures and outdoor installations.
 She participated in 2019 during “Organized Freedom” curated by Sverre Gullesen and Tanja Sæter.

-Location: Molde, Håholmen and Bergen.
+Location: Molde, Håholmen and the ship Hurtigruten between Kristiansund and Bergen.

 2018